How's Your FICO?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-We're used to working with all tiers of FICO scores.
+Improving your FICO score is the best way to ease into buying a home.
 Contact us and we can help you get on the right track to the home of your dreams.

 You want a better score, but how do you get there?
 Improving your FICO score takes time.
 It can be difficult to make a significant stride change in your number with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
 Here are some methods to improve your credit score:

 - Don't let your cards get dusty.
 Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
 But, be sure to pay them off in one or two payments.